smart-data-models/dataModel.EnergyCIM/PowerSystemResource/doc/spec_ES.md

   description: 'Adapted from CIM data models.
 A power system resource can be an item of equipment such as a switch, an equipment container containing many individual items of equipment such as a substation, or an organisational entity such as sub-control area.
 Power system resources can have measurements associated.'
   properties:
     Controls:
       description: 'Regulating device governed by this control output.
-Default: "list"'
+Default: ''list'''
       type: number
       x-ngsi:
         model: https://schema.org/Number